haighis/lowcoder/docs/README.md

 <figure><img src=".gitbook/assets/App Editor  Main Screeen clean.png" alt=""><figcaption></figcaption></figure>

+## What is Flower?

+Flower is an open-source fork of Lowcoder that includes all the greatness of Lowcoder, an additional Product Roadmap of features and extension points that will replace the commercial snags found within Lowcoder.

 ## Why choose Lowcoder?

 * **Open source:** For cloud and self-hosted deployment.
 Makes your ideas more feasible.